murderteeth/rarity-masterwork/README.md

 - [interfaces/*](contracts/interfaces/)
 - [library/*](contracts/library/)

+### codex-items-weapons-2 and codex-items-armor-2
+The original weapons and armor codexes were missing several item descriptions.
+The new versions have descriptions for every item.
+In addition, the weapons codex was upgraded to use a Weapon struct.

 ## Rarity Crafting 2 - Masterwork Weapons, Armor, and Tools
 Masterwork items, like common items, are minted to your wallet as standard ERC721 tokens.
 Create masterwork items like this: